Path Integral Confined Dirac Fermions in a Constant Magnetic Field: Hidden symmetries

 where $u_{n,l,s}$ and $v_{n,l,s}$ are two-component defined by

 Now using the third configuration in Table 1 to show there is a relation between $v_{n,l,s}$ and $u_{n,l,s}$.
 This is given by

-which is in agrement with \cite{Benzair}.
-According to the above results, we conclude that the obtained energy spectrum is invariant with respect to the listed symmetries.
+which is in agreement with \cite{233}.
+According to the above results, we conclude that the obtained energy spectrum is invariant with respect to the symmetries listed above.
 This invariance can be used to deal with some issues related to the present system.